 Sector systems that use NHI numbers will need to make sure they can use both the current NHI numbering format (which is due to run out in a few years) and the new format, which will come into effect once the current allocation is exhausted.

-Retaining the existing NHI character length and changing the alpha/numeric character sequence is considered the option that will have the least impact on the sector, and is unlikely to require a change in most databases.
+Changing to the alpha/numeric/alpha format and retaining the existing 7 character length is considered the option that will have the least impact on the sector, and is unlikely to require a change in most databases.

 The costs of upgrading any systems is expected to be an issue for the software vendors and software providers to determine.
 The NHI represents a fundamental health system standard.